vinhnglx/dupco/README.md

 - Bug reports and pull requests are welcome on GitHub at https://github.com/vinhnglx/dupco.

+- The tool requires Ruby version >= 2.1.0

 ## License

 This library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).